Mental Ill-Health Stigma Researchers Australia

 -

-The team organising MISRA and convening the inaugural symposium work in the Melbourne School of Population and Global Health and the Melbourne School of Psychological Sciences in the Faculty of Medicine, Dentistry and Health Sciences at The University of Melbourne.
+The MISRA team work in the Melbourne School of Population and Global Health and the Melbourne School of Psychological Sciences at The University of Melbourne, and at The Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney.

 Dr Anna Ross